 By admin | September 22, 2017

 The second line-up of models, are wearing beautiful designs from Bobel the label.
 Designer, Naa Shormey Pretzsch has an incredible eye for uniqueness.
 The models are strutting down the runway in bright colored printed designs.
-Though living in Australia, the Ghana born designer has gracefully combined influences from both cultures, cuts, and shapes.
+Though living in Australia, the Ghana born designer has gracefully combined influences from both cultures, which is shown through the cuts and shapes of her designs.

 The following collection is from designer BOU, which features traditional womenswear.
 Her garments are made from cotton and silk blends and feature beautiful details, such as gold printing.
 High waisted skirts with large pleats to create gorgeous shape and a layered dress with a playful change in hemlines between front and back.
 The highlight within this collection is the golden silk top with a high collar, long drape and asymmetrical lines.